Using Our Platform

 1) An accurate description of the true configuration of your system including year of manufacture (not delivery date), model and any model upgrades, system usage (hours, shot counts on system AND handpieces), has the system been under factory warranty / service since you have owned it and are there any accessories that come with the system sale.
 If you need help determining your usage or your true configuration give us a call and we can help get instructions on how to find this out.

 2) Get a system inspection and certification to help potential buyers feel more confident about the quality of your system.
 This is similar to a "certified pre-owned" label often used in the automobile industry.
-We can give you a quote for a nationally recognized service provider that can perform this for you.
+We can rcommed a nationally recognized service provider that can perform this for you should you wish.

 NO, there is never an obligation or anything upfront to sign to use TheLaserTrader but we do ask you that if you sell it on your own to please notify us so we can take your ad down.
-The only time you will sign contracts with TheLaserTrader is at the time that we sell the system.
+You may elect to use some sort of agreement when you sell the system.

 What about consignments and sending TheLaserTrader your system in order to sell it?
 Very Important!!
 We strongly believe that you should NEVER consign or send your equipment to a dealer / broker in order to sell it.
 It makes much more sense to keep your asset in your control until the time of sale.

-The buyer will pay for all shipping and handling of the system.
-TheLaserTrader assists the buyer with pick up, crating, insurance and delivery of the system.
-All systems are fully insured once they leave your premise until delivered to the new owner.
-If you have the original shipping crate / containers for the system please note that in your ad.
-When ever possible we like to ship the system in the crate that was designed for it by the manufacturer.
+Typically the buyer will pay for all shipping and handling of the system but like anything in the process this is a point of negotiation.
+TheLaserTrader can make suggestions for potential companies to assist with the pick up, crating, insurance and delivery of the system.
+If you have the original shipping crate / containers for the system please note that in your ad as it makes the transfer easier for both parties.

 The majority of the systems being posted are from individual physician offices.
 They are being sold for a variety of reasons including; trading up to newer model, getting out of the business or not offering that procedure any longer, financial hardship, or lease program is ending.

 Many of the systems listed on TheLaserTrader have been under continuous service agreements.
-We can also arrange to have a certification inspection performed at your expense before shipment or certification and / or installation upon delivery to you.
+We can also make suggestions to help you arrange to have a certification inspection performed at your expense before shipment or certification and / or installation upon delivery to you.

-We use only the service providers which may provide national coverage and offer competitive pricing.
-Again, you are in charge as we will offer you the various options from different providers.
-As always we can help with recommendations based on experience with other customers.
+We can make recommendations based on our experience, however, you are in charge as we will offer you the various options from different providers.
 We prefer to recommend providers that employ their service technicians and not contract them out as this typically helps control the quality of the service provided.

 Since we remain independent, we are able to offer different options for your service agreements.
 Whether it's a service contract from the nation's #1 Laser / IPL service group or in some cases a contract directly from the OEM manufacturer you will be in charge of which service provider is best for your needs.

-We can provide training tailored specifically to your unique system and application needs.
-We work together with our service providers or OEM contacts to get the best trainer for your office needs.
+We can also recommend training tailored specifically to your unique system and application needs.
+We can put you in touch with our service providers or OEM contacts to get the best trainer for your office needs.

-There are no OEM's in this industry that will transfer the warranty from one owner to the next.
+There are very few manufacturers or OEM's in this industry that will transfer the warranty from one owner to the next.
 They want you to buy a new service contract with them.

 Remember that the sellers determine their sale prices.
 Pricing will be a little different for their given selling reason or decisions.
 If you want to know what FMV (Fair Market Values) should be for a given system, please contact us and we can discuss that with you.